ongair/slate/source/index.html.md

 Caption | String | No | The caption for the video | A brief text to accompany the video content_type | String | Yes | video/file_extension_here eg video/mp4 etc. | The content type of the video file you want to send

 ### Response

-> The server responds with a JSON message:

 ```json
   {